salilab/saliweb/doc/modules/frontend.rst

       If a user is authenticated against the service, this is their email address; otherwise, it is undef.

+   .. attribute:: cgi

+      A pointer to the CGI.pm object used to display HTML.

    .. method:: get_navigation_links()

       Return a reference to a list of navigation links, used by